 The Manual Safety

 The safety system on the Blaser LRS 2 is used to cock and release the firing spring.
+The safety catch is mounted on the rear of the bolt and reveals a large red dot when pushed forward.
 When the safety is released, it locks the bolt so that it is not accidentally opened during transit.

 I mostly shoot this rifle on a range, so I confess that I rarely use the Blaser’s safety.
 Instead, I open the bolt.
 When on the few occasions I have used the LRS 2 to shoot coyotes at long ranges, I have used the safety.
 It’s a bit less intuitive than a conventional cross-bolt or lever safety, but again, once you get the hang of it, it’s easy to disengage and reengage.